 - The Eiffel Tower was originally only meant to be up for 20 years but proved so popular that it became permanent after World War I ended in 1919.

-- The height of the tower changes depending on weather conditions since metal expands when hot and contracts when cold—it can grow as much as 15 cm!
+- The tower’s height changes depending on weather conditions since metal expands when hot and contracts when cold—it can grow as much as 15 cm!

-- During summer months when light pollution is low, you can see up to 40 kilometers away from atop the Eiffel Tower due to its height!
+- During summer, when light pollution is low, you can see up to 40 kilometers away from atop the Eiffel Tower due to its height!

-- At night time, 20,000 bulbs light up creating a stunning view for tourists and locals alike – what’s not to love?!
+- At night, 20,000 bulbs light up, creating a stunning view for tourists and locals alike – what’s not to love?!

 - While it’s okay to snap personal pics of the Iron Lady, it’s illegal to photograph the Eiffel Tower at night for commercial use!
 The reason is that the lights displayed on the tower at night are copyrighted by the artist who installed them in 1985, Pierre Bideau.